 - A telephone or a USB headset (made up of headphones and microphone) that you can plug into your computer.
 If you use a phone, your phone will be charged for a standard long-distance call during the lectures and discussions.

-- Assignments must be turned in as MS Word files, rich text files, or ascii files.
+- Assignments must be turned in as MS Word files or rich text files.

 - Class materials will be distributed in MS Word files.
 You must be able to read such files.

 - Cost: Class tuition varies depending on the course.
 See the specific class page for more information.
-The tuition costs quoted are the discounted rates for US students paying by check or money order, and for international students paying by international money order in US dollars.
+The tuition costs quoted are the discounted rates for US students paying by check or money order, and for international students paying by bank draft in US dollars.

 Students have the additional option of paying tuition through PayPal which allows you to charge the costs on a credit card.
 Those using PayPal need to pay the full rates, which are about 4% higher.